How to Make Halloween Skull Earrings with a Cricut

 - A vinyl cutting machine.
 I have the Cricut Maker, which you can get at Amazon here or at Cricut.com.
 You can also use the Cricut Explore Air 2 or even the new Cricut Joy!

 - Black Faux Leather.
-I used this black faux leather from Amazon.
+I used this black faux leather from Amazon, but you could also use this black faux leather too.

 - White Heat Transfer Vinyl.
 I used Siser Easyweed in White, from Amazon.
 You could also use Glitter White HTV, like this Siser Glitter HTV from Amazon.